gaohuang/S-WMD/README.md

 The only difference with the above datasets is that because there are pre-defined train-test splits, there are already variables `BOW_xtr`, `BOW_xte`, `xtr`, `xte`, `ytr`, `yte`.

+## KNN

+In the paper, we used cross-validation to set k for each dataset and tried these k's [1,3,5,7,9,11,13,15,17,19].
+We also implemented a KNN function that given a k (or a list of k's) would only classify a point if the majority of the k nearest neighbors voted on the same class.
+If not, then we would reduce k (by 2) and consider if for this smaller k there was a majority vote for a class.
+This would continue this way until either a majority was reached or k=1 (in which case we just use the nearest neighbors vote).
+This function is in the file [knn_fall_back.m](https://github.com/gaohuang/S-WMD/blob/master/knn_fall_back.m)